 Is there a real song with this lyric?
 "Where and how shall I earliest meet her?
 What are the words that she'll first say to me?" [more inside]

 Another "what's this song?" question.
 Google-fu and music search engines failed me.
 Lyrics that I can remember of it are inside. [more inside]

 I'm looking for a song with little to go on: I'm nearly (but not entirely) certain it was sung by Andy Stewart; it's basically a humorous ballad (in the story-telling sense) which ends up with the protagonist making a hasty exit from town, quite possibly chased by men with swords, quite possibly pulling his pants up as he goes, with a genius lyric in there somewhere on the important of learning discretion as the better part of valor.

+A few months ago, I saw Paul and Storm in concert, opening for Jonathan Coulton.
+They sang a song about a pirate captain who brings his whole crew home, and his wife's dismay at discovering-- you guessed it-- seamen all over the house.
 The song isn't on either of their albums, and there's no mention of it on their site, so I don't even know if it's originally theirs or a cover.
 Google reveals message board posts from people who have heard them sing it, but nothing more conclusive.
 Please help me track down this song!